8 cheapest ski resorts in Italy offering the best value for money!

 Kilometres of slopes: 44 km

 The Sulden ski resort is located in the heart of South Tyrol, surrounded by many impressive three-thousand-metre peaks.
 A total of 44 well-groomed slopes await skiers and snowboarders here at altitudes of up to 3,250 metres, ensuring perfect skiing conditions well into spring.
-The lift infrastructure consists of 13 modern facilities that allow ski fans to get from A to B with ease, and with an average price for a 6-day ski pass of over 309 euros, the price-performance ratio is also excellent.
+The lift infrastructure consists of 13 modern facilities that allow ski fans to get from A to B with ease, and with an average price for a 6-day lift pass just around £268, the value for your money is also excellent.
 And in the cosy mountain huts and restaurants, you can enjoy traditional South Tyrolean cuisine, with lunch costing an average of £14.
 Overall, this snow-sure ski resort has something for everyone, from wide carving slopes and challenging descents to the longest floodlit night slope in South Tyrol.

 3. Livigno Ski Resort